-Operational activities will be limited to the periods identified in the AAR.
+Operational activities will be limited to the frequencies and time periods identified in the AAR.
+As part of the Site's operation, administrative noise controls would be implemented to ensure that the noise impacts at the sensitive receptors meet the applicable noise criteria.
+The implementation date for these administrative noise controls, as summarized below, are effective upon commencement of the Site operations.
 No additional noise impact measures or mitigations will be required in order to meet the applicable noise limits.